robdmc/pydockerize/README.md

 # A Data Science Project Template for Docker
-`pydockerize` is a tool for creating and distribution dockerized python projects.
+`pydockerize` is a tool for creating and distributing dockerized python projects.
 The main focus of its design has been to quickly get up and running with a full complement of data-science tools ready for use.  **It is still a work in progress.**
 You can think of it as being a take on [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/), but for docker containers.